Musketeers vs. Panthers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Xavier Insights & Trends

-- Xavier is 4-6 against the spread and 6-4 overall over its past 10 games.
+- Xavier has a 4-6 record against the spread while finishing 6-4 overall over its past 10 games.

-- In their past 10 games, the Musketeers have hit the over three times.
+- The Musketeers have hit the over in three of their past 10 outings.

 - Xavier has a 14-8 record against the spread and a 23-3 record overall when scoring more than 69.3 points.